OmarCastro/custom-elements-directive/README.md

 element.setAttribute('logs-stuff', '')
 document.body.appendChild(element)
 // "element connected" will be logged in the console, then
-// "directive connected" will be logged in the console document.body.removeChild(element)
+// "directive logs-stuff connected" will be logged in the console document.body.removeChild(element)
-// "directive disconnected" will be logged in the console, then
+// "directive logs-stuff disconnected" will be logged in the console, then
 // "element disconnected" will be logged in the console